With Xulon Press, you keep 100% of the net profit.

 What does that mean for you in actual dollars?
 Below is an example based on an average book retailing for $15.99 with an average production cost of $3.90.

 So, what does Xulon Press pay?
-We are one of very few publishers who pay 100% of the net profits on all books sold through 3rd party retailers like Family Christian Stores, Lifeway, Amazon.com and Barnes & Noble, etc. Retailers typically keep about 55% of the retail price.
-Once you subtract the cost of printing, shipping and the share the retailer keeps, the rest is yours.
+We are one of very few publishers who pay 100% of the net profits on all books sold through 3rd party retailers like Family Christian Stores, Amazon.com, Barnes & Noble, etc. Retailers typically keep about 55% of the retail price.
+Once you subtract retailer charges and production costs, the rest is yours.
 We keep NOTHING so you earn as much as possible from your work!

 The first step in calculating your profit on a 3rd party retail sale is to subtract retailer charges.
 On average 3rd party retailers keep 55% of the retail price of a book.
 The retailer charges on a $15.99 book would be $8.79 so that leaves $7.20.